 |AVP, Assistant Administrator||77%|

 From a career planning standpoint, the moral of this story is that you probably have a lot less control of your future than you believe.
 In fact, the probability that you might be leaving the organization during a regime change has a lot less to do with the length and quality of your service than it does with the prerogative of a new CEO to select his own team; a situation that seems to be occurring a lot more than is publicized.
 I have generally found this phenomena to be true among my friends and acquaintances.
 Think back a little.
 What is your observation of what has happened in organizations you are familiar with when the CEO goes?

-It is a sad but clearly well proven fact that the closer you get to the front office of an organization, the more your future livelihood depends upon what happens to the CEO than your contribution(s) to the organization.
-Moreover, the new CEO is going to be oblivious to your ‘value’ to the organization, perceived or otherwise.
+It is a sad but clearly well-proven fact that the closer you get to the front office of an organization, the more your future livelihood depends upon what happens to the CEO than your contribution(s) to the organization.
+Moreover, a new CEO is going to be oblivious to your ‘value’ to the organization, perceived or otherwise.
 Their self-centered objective will be to assemble what they believe will be a winning team as fast as possible.
-They know their own life expectancy as a CEO is generally three years or less and the faster they move to get what they believe will be a higher performing team in place, they better.
-This reinforces that old adage that no one will ever take as good care of you as you will of yourself.
+They know their own life expectancy as a CEO is generally three years or less and the faster they move to get what they believe will be a higher performing team in place, the better.
+This reinforces that old adage that no one will ever take as good care of you as you will (or should) take care of yourself.

 Please feel free to contact me to discuss any questions or observations you might have about these blogs or interim executive services in general.
 As the only practicing Interim Executive that has done a dissertation on Interim Executive Services in healthcare in the US, I might have an idea or two you would find value in.
 I can also help with career transitions or career planning.

 If you would like to discuss any of this content or ask questions, I may be reached at email@example.com.
 I look forward to engaging in productive discussion with anyone that is a practicing interim executive or a decision-maker with experience engaging interim executives in healthcare.